zonneplan/KiBot/experiments/Windows/GitHub/README.md

 - Run with: `python "C:\Program Files\KiCad\6.0\bin\Scripts\kibot"`
 - We should try to add an entry point so we can avoid the shebang problem

+# Conclusions

+1. The Python included with KiCad is broken, it can't handle *scripts*, just entry points.